Open-Science-Community-Saudi-Arabia/MOOCs/backend_API/CONTRIBUTING.md

 ```

-5. From the dev_team2 branch, create a new branch with your github username as its name.
+5. From the dev_team2 branch, create a new branch with a different name.

 ```bash
    git checkout dev_team2